 - The accreditation standards provide norms against which OIG performance can be measured and monitored over time.

 - Accreditation requires that OIG policies and procedures are in writing and available to employees and the public.

 - The OIG is compelled to operate within specific guidelines.
-It is accountable to the CFA and must stay in compliance with CFA standards to retain its accreditation status.
+It is accountable to the CFA and must stay in compliance with the standards set forth by the CFA to retain its accreditation.

 The Accreditation Process

-- The OIG must apply to the CFA to participate in the accreditation process.
+- An OIG must apply to the CFA to participate in the accreditation process.

-- The OIG must demonstrate compliance with all applicable standards.
+- The OIG will be required to demonstrate compliance with all applicable standards.

-- OIG compliance with the standards is determined by a CFA assessment team conducting an on-site review of the OIG policies, procedures, and practices.
+- Proof of compliance with the standards is determined by an assessment team sent by the CFA, conducting an on-site review of the OIG policies, procedures, and practices.

-- OIGs remain accredited for a period of three years, after which they must be re-accredited.
+- OIGs remain accredited for a period of three years.
+After the three-year period, they must be re-accredited.